guokai8/VennDetail/README.md

 dplot(res)

 ```
-** PS: For five-way venndiagram, the package just support extract all shared, unique part and four group shared part.
+** PS: For five-way venndiagram, the package just support extract all shared, unique and four group shared part.
 ### Contact information

 I still working on this package and will add more functions here.